Be a Volunteer Ombudsman

 Volunteer to support the Office of the State Long-Term Care Ombudsman and your regional long-term care ombudsman program.

-Volunteers receive free ombudsman certification training totaling 16 hours in the classroom with some additional self-study work at home and 13 hours of interactive field work with a staff ombudsman.
-Volunteers are asked to complete 18 continuing education units annually to maintain certification.
+Volunteers receive free ombudsman certification training.
+16 hours of training takes place in the classroom with some additional self-study work at home and 13 hours of interactive field training with a staff ombudsman.
+Volunteers are asked to complete 18 continuing education units annually to maintain ombudsman certification.